streemau/styleguides/javascript/README.md

 - avoid route name nesting unless it is a requirement of the page to function, or it is also nested in the backend
 - for any page that isn't covered by the rules above, it should always be prefixed with the resource(s) they refer to and include the action they refer to
   - `articles/bulk-search`, `articles-bulk-search`

-General naming conventions
-- directories should use camelCase multiword names
-- regular js modules should follow the same directory naming conventions for components, and should be named in camelCase
-- if the js module exports a class, the filename should be in PascalCase